npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 Pooling                     | Whether connection pooling should be used. | true Minimum Pool Size           | The minimum connection pool size.          | 0 Maximum Pool Size           | The maximum connection pool size.          | 100 since 3.1, 20 previously Connection Idle Lifetime    | The time (in seconds) to wait before closing idle connections in the pool if the count of all connections exceeds `Minimum Pool Size`.
-Since 3.1 only. | 300
+Introduced in 3.1. | 300
 Connection Pruning Interval | How many seconds the pool waits before attempting to prune idle connections that are beyond idle lifetime (see `Connection Idle Lifetime`).
-Since 3.1 only. | 10
+Introduced in 3.1. | 10

 ## Timeouts and Keepalive